actions/dependency-review-action/docs/examples.md

           config-file: './.github/dependency-review-config.yml'
 ```

-## Using a configuration file from a external repository
+## Using a configuration file from an external repository

 The following example will use a configuration file from an external public GitHub repository to configure the action.